Introduction: Why do we care about data modeling best practices

 Role-playing dimensions

-Role-playing dimensions are a very common phenomenon in dimensional modelling techniques where a single dimension needs to play multiple roles.
-Some easy example is Date dimension that can be linked with Order Date, Purchase Date, Sales Date and several other dates associated with the fact table.
-Another example is employee, manager, supervisor etc. who all are essentially an employee.
+Role-playing dimensions are a very common phenomenon in dimensional modeling techniques where a single dimension needs to play multiple roles.
+An easy example is Date dimension which can be linked with the Order Date, Purchase Date, Sales Date and several other dates associated with the fact table.
+Another example is an employee, manager, supervisor etc. who all are essentially an employee.

 Figure 2 - Role playing dimension with inactive relations